 Ankle Sprain Physical Therapy Treatment and Exercise

 Specialized Physical Therapy will work with you to create a personalized Home Exercise Program (HEP) for your ankle sprain rehabilitation.
 The treatment plan is based on the severity of your injury, diet, lifestyle, medical conditions and restrictions, and other factors.
 By performing specific exercises targeted towards the recovery and maintenance of your sprained ankle, you can resume your daily routine faster without the risk of spraining your ankle again.

 Ankle sprain physical therapy treatment offers injury protection, alleviates pain, and controls inflammation.
 It helps you regain a complete range of movement, supports your ankle and calf muscles, and restores joint balance and proprioception.
 More importantly, it restores normal functions such as walking, running, and jumping, and landing.

 If you injured your ankle while playing a certain sport, we would focus on teaching you techniques and workouts that improve your speed and agility, along with sport-related skills needed to boost performance to help you resume the sport.

 Do not delay pursuing ankle sprain rehabilitation, as it can aggravate the pain and take longer for your ankle to heal from the injury fully.
-If you have an ankle sprain, contact us at 201-773-8851 or email us HERE to schedule your ankle sprain physical treatment.
+If you have an ankle sprain, contact us at 201-773-8851 or email us HERE to schedule your ankle sprain physical therapy treatment.